Skip to main content

 Life is Strange: Reunion was developed by Deck Nine Games.

-Life is Strange: Reunion has received very positive reviews from players.
-Most players liked Life is Strange: Reunion for its story but disliked it for its optimization.
+Life is Strange: Reunion has received positive reviews from players.
+Most players liked Life is Strange: Reunion for its story but disliked it for its stability.

 Life is Strange: Reunion is a single player game.